cozazu/PrepCourse-Henry/README.md

-# PrepCourse-Henry
-This is a test repository for module 2 of Henry's Prepcourse
+This is a test of how you make and clone a repository from Git Hub to my pc.